rawiriblundell/sh_libpath/README.md

 And some might see this kind of effort as falling into that trap.
 I don't.
 Sometimes a nail really is a nail, and suggesting that you hit it with a spanner is idiotic.
 Nor should we have to tolerate a $5 Walmart hammer when we could have something more like a 20oz Estwing.
 And, sometimes, the people who are on team spanners really shouldn't talk about hammers and nails because it's not in their wheelhouse.
 I mean... you _can_ hammer in a nail with a spanner, but it's not pretty...

 See, also: [Master Foo and the Ten Thousand Lines](http://www.catb.org/~esr/writings/unix-koans/ten-thousand.html)

-## XDG vars

-Not all systems abide by the XDG spec.
-We can provide a library to take care of some of that.

-## Why use libraries and not just a package of scripts

-That's a good question for which I don't have a good answer?

 ## Incomplete list of other bash libraries and frameworks